ntoll/ntoll.github.io/posts/why-computers-2.md

 propositional logic (the aim of playing this sort of logic game).
 Furthermore, by pretending propositions represent states of affairs in the real world, we can use logic to describe and, in a sense, encode aspects of the real world.
-For instance, we could describe the rules of Snap with logic.
+For instance, we could describe the rules of Snap _with logic_.

 Here's a final "brain twist" for you: